kbph05/kbph05/README.md

 ## About me
 I am a second year Computer Engineering student at Simon Fraser University.
 Most of my experience is with C++, Matlab and Java, however I also know Python and VHDL.

-I enjoy self-repairing computers, where I am currently rebuilding an iMac for linux.
+I enjoy self-repairing computers, where I am currently rebuilding an iMac and Windows desktop for Linux.
 I also have a hobby for water skiing and clarinet.

 <!---